manepal/Sqorm/src/Sqorm.Console/README.md

 netcore 3.1

 ## Database Setup
-You can find Sql scripts each for Sql Server and Postgres in **SqlScripts** folder inside project directory.
+You can find Sql scripts each for Sql Server and Postgres in **SqlScripts** folder inside **src** directory.
 Run these queries against each database server respectively or a db server of your choice.
 Both of these scripts create a database called **SqormTestDb** where a table called **users** is created with 3 rows populated with mock data.

 ## Program.Main method
 By default Sqorm.Console application fetches user data from both data servers.
 There are two methods defined to test data fetch one for each database server type as,